Cohort Analysis for Subscription Brands: The Metrics Your Dashboard Is Hiding

 - When customers leave.
 Is the biggest drop-off in month one, month three, or month six?
 The answer determines where your retention efforts should focus.

-- Whether you are getting better or worse.
+- Whether you're getting better or worse.
 Compare your January cohort to your March cohort at the same point in their lifecycle.
-If March retains fewer subscribers at day 90, your acquisition quality or onboarding has degraded — regardless of what your blended churn rate says.
+If March retains fewer subscribers at day 90, your acquisition quality or onboarding has degraded, regardless of what your blended churn rate says.

 - Which channels produce durable customers.
 Organic and referral cohorts typically show 30-50% higher lifetime value than paid social cohorts, even when first-month behavior looks similar.
 A low cost per acquisition means nothing if those subscribers leave after two months.